-When you adjust the flame or temperature on your gas grill, you are actually controlling the pressure of the gas that is coming from the gas bottle.
+When you adjust the flame or temperature on your gas grill, you are controlling the pressure of the gas that is coming from the gas bottle.

-You may find that the flame is too high, inconsistent, or may not be enough to maintain high temperature on your grill.
+You may find that the flame is too high, inconsistent, or may not be enough to maintain a high temperature on your grill.

 Thankfully, the regulator on your Coleman gas grill is replaceable, and it’s simple to do so when you have the right part.

 Signs That It’s Time to Replace Your Coleman RoadTrip Grill Regulator